Table of Contents_

 WHY WE LIKE IT: A portable air conditioner for camper vans with 8,000 BTUs to cool up to 230 square feet of space, the ability to switch between Celsius and Fahrenheit, and three-in-one functionality.

 You’ll get an evaporation rate of 50 pints per 24 hours.
-For portable air conditioners, this is considered low as it’s possible to find models that can evaporate as much as 120 pints in a 24-hour cycle.
+For portable air conditioners in a camper van, this is considered low as it’s possible to find models that can evaporate as much as 120 pints in a 24-hour cycle.
 Still, we do like that you can switch between Celsius and Fahrenheit and that this model comes with a remote control.
 Other standard features include two-way up and down air deflection for improved circulation, a 24-hour programmable timer, and a remote control.
 You’ll also like that this model has self-evaporative technology to remove condensation.
 However, with a noise output of 56 decibels, this is one of the noisier options.
 If you struggle to sleep in new locations, it’s best to invest in the best tower air conditioner that has a white noise mode to help you drift into dreamland.

 Award: BEST FOR OVERSIZED CAMPERS